apple/cups/README.md

 *Do not* use the hostname for your machine - it will not work with the default CUPS configuration.
-To enable administration access on other addresses, check the `Allow Remote Administration` box and click on the `Change Settings button.
+To enable administration access on other addresses, check the `Allow Remote Administration` box and click on the `Change Setting's button.

 You will be asked for the administration password (root or any other user in the sys/system/root/admin/lpadmin group on your system) when performing any